Prosper-Tshumaa/Edera-Job-Portal/README.md

 2. Run `composer install` to install the project dependencies
 3. Create a `.env` file by copying the `.env.example` file using the command `cp .env.example .env`
 4. Set up the database connection in the `.env` file
-5. Run `php artisan migrate` to create the database tables
+5. Run `php artisan migrate and php artisan db:seed` to create the database tables and seeders
 6. Set up the Amazon S3 bucket credentials in the `.env` file
 7. Run the application using `php artisan serve`
 8. Run NPM i